How to Verify a Quantum Computation: Quantum-prover interactive proof system

-Performing a $\hgate$ gate has the effect of swapping between the $\xgate$- and $\zgate$-test runs (as well as swapping the role of the $\xgate$ and $\zgate$ encryption keys in the computation run).
-While this is alright if done in isolation, it does not work if the $\hgate$-gate is performed as part of a larger computation (for instance, a $\cnot$-gate could no longer be performed as given above as the inputs would not, in general, be of the form $\ket{0}\ket{0}$ (for the $\xgate$-test run) or $\ket{+}\ket{+}$ (for the $\zgate$-test run).
-Our solution is to use the following two identities: Thus we build the gadget so that the prover starts by applying an $\hgate$ at the start.
-By doing this, we swap the roles of the $\xgate$- and $\zgate$-tests.
-For the following $\pgate$, we apply twice the gadgets from Section~\ref{sec:R-gadget} (taking in to account the swapped role for the test runs).
+Performing a $\hgate$ gate has the effect of locally swapping between the $\xgate$- and $\zgate$-test runs (as well as swapping the role of the $\xgate$ and $\zgate$ encryption keys in the computation run).
+While this is alright if done in isolation, it does not work if the $\hgate$-gate is performed as part of a larger computation (for instance, a $\cnot$-gate could no longer be performed as given above as the inputs would not, in general, be of the form $\ket{0}\ket{0}$ (for the $\xgate$-test run) or $\ket{+}\ket{+}$ (for the $\zgate$-test run)).
+Our solution is to use the following two identities.

+Thus we build the gadget so that the prover starts by applying an $\hgate$ at the start.
+By doing this, we locally swap the roles of the $\xgate$- and $\zgate$-tests we also cause a key update which swaps the role of the $\xgate$- and $\zgate$-encryption keys.
+For the following $\pgate$, we apply twice the gadgets from \expref{Section}{sec:R-gadget} (taking in to account the swapped role for the test runs).
 The result is that a $\pgate$ is applied in the computation run, while the identity is applied in the test runs.
 Now an $\hgate$ is applied, which reverts the roles of the $\xgate$- and $\zgate$-tests.
 We apply the $\pgate$ again.
-Continuing in this fashion, the effect is: \begin{enumerate} \item In the computation run (using twice the gadget of Figure~\ref{fig:R-gate-computation} for each $\pgate$-gate), the effect is to apply~$\hgate$ on the input qubit (by Equation~\ref{eqn:HPHPHPH}). \item In the $\xgate$-test run (using (twice each time) the gadgets of Figures~\ref{fig:R-gate-Z-test}, \ref{fig:R-gate-X-test}, \ref{fig:R-gate-Z-test} for the first, second and third $\pgate$-gate), the effect is to apply the identity. \item In the $\zgate$-test run (using (twice each time) gadgets of Figure~\ref{fig:R-gate-X-test}, \ref{fig:R-gate-Z-test}, \ref{fig:R-gate-X-test} for the first, second and third $\pgate$-gate), the effect is to apply the identity. \end{enumerate}
+Continuing in this fashion, we observe the following effect. \begin{enumerate} \item In the computation run (using twice the gadget of \expref{Figure}{fig:R-gate-computation} for each $\pgate$-gate), the effect is to apply~$\hgate$ on the input qubit (by \expeqref{Equation}{eqn:HPHPHPH}). \item In the $\xgate$-test run (using (twice each time) the gadgets of \expref{Figures}{fig:R-gate-Z-test}, \ref{fig:R-gate-X-test}, \ref{fig:R-gate-Z-test} for the first, second and third $\pgate$-gate), the effect is to apply the identity. \item In the $\zgate$-test run (using (twice each time) gadgets of \expref{Figures}{fig:R-gate-X-test}, \ref{fig:R-gate-Z-test}, \ref{fig:R-gate-X-test} for the first, second and third $\pgate$-gate), the effect is to apply the identity. \end{enumerate}